 - Generate a Page Tracker code – click on the [Page Tracker] button from the project menu and follow the steps provided

-- Access the Page Tracker feature via the project menu and observe that the page loads are detected at the same time with the Visitor Tracker page loads as seen on [My Projects] page
+- Access the Page Tracker feature via the project menu and observe that the page loads are detected at the same time as the Visitor Tracker page loads as seen on [My Projects] page

 - Configure the Page Tracker to control visitor access following the visitor IP blocking tutorial